foxdonut/meiosis/docs/lessons/routing.md

 It's important to put `teaService` after `routeService` because `teaService` uses the `routeTransition` data produced by `routeService`.

-Notice that we've also set up `teaEffect`, by putting it in the `effects` array.

 Now when we arrive at the `Tea` page, the `teas` will not yet be loaded into the application state since we simulated a 500 ms delay.
 We can display a "Loading..." message until the `teas` are